 There is, however, a fourth option; one that will resolve these issues without the associated downsides.
 The core of this approach is formed around two main components:

 - Applying service innovation to end-to-end processes.
-This incentivises the delivery of innovation over a period of several years, and develops a culture that supports it.
+This incentivizes the delivery of innovation over a period of several years and develops a culture that supports it.

 - Taking an evolutionary approach, but setting targets for meaningful progress and benefits each year